antonshulgin/pocketcasts-shortcuts/README.md

 - `s` — toggle podcast search form

-^-- These are true for US QWERTY PC layouts.
+^-- These are true for US QWERTY PC layout.
 Your mileage may vary.

 Currently work in progress.